 - Taught in:

-The SALE course was a fantastic opportunity to explore different kinds of literature, ranging from short stories to poetry to novels, from a variety of regions in South Asia.
+The SALE module was a fantastic opportunity to explore different kinds of literature, ranging from short stories to poetry to novels, from a variety of regions in South Asia.
 It helped me to develop a critical framework through which to dissect and analyse literature as well as become more confident at tackling literary and cultural theory.
-The diversity of the course materials and liveliness of the classroom discussion meant it was always one of the highlights of my week at SOAS.
+The diversity of the materials studied and liveliness of the classroom discussion meant it was always one of the highlights of my week at SOAS.

 Objectives and learning outcomes of the module